Rejjak/rn-riyo-cli/README.md

   - Generating keystore file and place this file in where its need be and edit some files with this keystore information
   - At the time of generating new screen, it's autometically imported to the navigation configurtion file
   - At the time of generating new screen a style file aslo be generate and this will import to this screen with some common code
-  - Developer can aslo generate just only single component, style and service as per requirment with this CLI to maintain standard project structure
+  - Developer can aslo generate a single file, i.e., component, style and service as per requirment with this CLI
   - Lastly, using this CLI, developer can save their time for creating a new application